sayansen1711/Hackathon_Justdial/README.md

 2. Update the project using the pom.xml file to download the necessary dependencies.
 3. From src/test/resources/TestNG_XML_Files location run the testng.xml file as TestNG Suite
 4. Observe the output from IDE console

-N.B.: Download and setup Java latest version first
+# N.B.: Download and setup Java latest version first
-1. Import the maven project